Marijuana and Psychedelics: Uplifting quotes for the criminalized,

 https://en.wikipedia.org/wiki/Pharmakon_(philosophy) [935]

-things that are incomprehensible, inconsistent, impossible because we have
+incomprehensible, inconsistent, impossible because we have commanded you

-commanded you to believe them; go then and do what is injust because we command
+to believe them; go then and do what is injust because we command it.

-it.
 Such people show admirable reasoning.
-Truly, whoever can make you believe
+Truly, whoever can make you

-absurdities can make you commit atrocities.
-If the God-given understanding of
+believe absurdities can make you commit atrocities.
+If the

-will follow as well.
-And from this derives all those crimes of religion which
+well.
+And from this derives all those crimes of religion which have

 -- Voltaire